Psychiatric Service Dog: What It Is, How to Qualify, & What Your Rights Are

 How to Select a Psychiatric Service Dog

-Choosing the right psychiatric service dog (PSD) is about more than picking a pet.
+Choosing the right psychiatric service dog is about more than picking a pet.
 The process requires evaluating temperament, suitability, and the ability of a dog to handle the demands of service work.

 Temperament matters more than breed.
 The ideal PSD should be: